Arkansas Firm Foundation

 U.S. Department of Commerce data show the insurance industry provided 21,734 jobs in Arkansas in 2015.
 The Arkansas insurance industry accounted for about $1.1 billion in compensation in 2015.

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Arkansas surplus lines market accounted for $193.6 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Arkansas surplus lines market accounted for $23.3 million in gross premiums written in 2014, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Arkansas as measured by direct property/casualty incurred losses, were $2.2 billion.
-Life insurance claims and benefits payouts in Arkansas totaled $2.8 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Arkansas as measured by direct property/casualty incurred losses, were $2.9 billion.
+Life insurance claims and benefits payouts in Arkansas totaled $2.9 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 STATE BY STATE COMPARISON TABLES

 - Gross State Product

 - Insured Cars By State